KyleApsey/kyleapsey_site/README.md

 ## Notes
 - Router uses hash history so it works on any static host without server rewrites.
-- Swiper CSS is imported inside About.vue (ESM).
+- Swiper CSS is imported inside the carousel component via ESM.
 No CDN scripts are used.
-- Global styles remain in `styles.css` for simplicity.
+- Global styles are authored in Sass at `src/assets/styles.scss` and imported in `src/main.js`.